Marta and Renata, Legal team

 A formal sign-off is very different to something you would send to a close friend!
 For example, the abbreviation “XOXO” or “thx” would not be an appropriate ending for a corporate business email.

-However, something like that could be perfect for a modern makeup brand—like in the closing line by IL MAKIAGE below.
+However, something like this could be perfect for a modern makeup brand like the email example we created below.

 It helps when people can match a name and a face to the email they’re reading, but surprisingly, only 5% of professional email signatures include a profile photo.